Girl Scout & Boy Scout Activities for Save Your Vision Month in March

 - Run an Eyeglass Donation Drive and contact an organization that collects them.
 One suggestion is the Lions Club.

 - Do “activities in the dark”.
-Divide the Scouts into pairs, having one girl be blindfolded and the helper girl be non-blindfolded.
-The blindfolded girl should try some basic activities such as buttoning or zipping a coat, tying her shoe, etc. The helper girl should lead her, explain what she sees and keep her safe.
+Divide the Scouts into pairs, having one scout be blindfolded and the helper scout be non-blindfolded.
+The blindfolded scout should try some basic activities such as buttoning or zipping a coat, tying their shoe, etc. The helper scout should lead, explain what he/she sees and keep him/her safe.
 Then trade roles.
 Discuss: How did it feel to not be able to see?
 How did you accomplish simple activities?
 What would you do if you met a blind person?

 Once you complete this program, you will have earned a Vision Awareness Patch.
-Patches are available at the Optometrist’s office.
+Patches are available at the Optometrist’s office and they can arrange to get them to your group.

 This program was started by Marietta Richman, a Girl Scout Gold Award recipient, NJSOP paraoptometric, and Pre-Optometry college student.
 It is supported by the NJSOP, the Favreau Health Foundation and the Girl Scouts.